 └── Redis

-Because I'm using the same Redis instance for both items and tags, I figured I could maybe decorate that instance with try/catch block around it's public methods, but it proved to be impossible because Symphony's adaptor expects a very specific set of classes.
+Because I'm using the same Redis instance for both items and tags, I figured I could maybe decorate that instance with try/catch block around its public methods, but it proved to be impossible because Symphony's adaptor expects a very specific set of classes.

 Making the service resilient to cache failure